 Ballistic Gelatin Results

-Examining the gelatin block, it’s clear that the three rounds fired do not fragment in the first four to five inches.
-The only actions are the twisting and cutting as the bullets rotate through the block.
+Examining the gelatin block, the round fired does not fragment in the first four to five inches.
+The only actions are the twisting and cutting as the bullet rotates through the block.
 At about the five-inch mark, expansion begins when the front of the bullet breaks apart.
 This continues for about 1.5 inches, then the true fragmentation occurs as the front of the bullet breaks off.
-The fragments penetrate as much as 15 inches.
+The fragments penetrate 13 to 14 inches, with the penetrator core going up to seven to eight inches.

 Rob’s testing confirms that the Winchester Hybrid-X performs as advertised.
 This new ammo looks to be a good choice for concealed carry and personal defense.